vulcanebf/Beamopt-v3.8.1-fps-booster/README.md

 World caster mask 0x100

 The normal world PSSM cascade caster mask is changed from 0x300 to 0x100.
 This produced an additional measured performance improvement while retaining the important tested world shadows.

-Enabled by default.
+Enabled by default. may cause flashing when opening and closing the map.

 Optional 3-split PSSM mode